karlotness/adrt/joss/paper.md

 [@scikit-image]; the discrete Radon transform [@Beylkin87]; a fast transform based on the pseudo-polar Fourier transform [@ACDISS2008]; the non-uniform fast Fourier transform (NUFFT) [@GreengardLee2004; @BMK2019].
-However the ADRT has unique properties that distinguishes it from other discretizations, such as the localization property and the range characterization [@LRR2020], its locality and simplicity.
+However the ADRT has unique properties that distinguishes it from other discretizations, such as its localization property and range characterization [@LRR2020].

 # Acknowledgements